uhafner/autograding-github-action/README.md

 ![Static analysis](images/analysis.png)

-This metric can be configured using the following parameters:
+This metric can be configured using a JSON object `analysis`, see the example above for details:

 ```json
 {